monglet/Wordclock-Wristwatch/README.md

 Forked from the TIMESQUARE Watch https://github.com/adafruit/TIMESQUARE-Watch

 Requires additional faceplate.
 Laser cut or 3D print based on provided vector file.

+Thanks Dano for vector file, lasercut and 3D print work!

 Learn more about this project at http://andydoro.com/wordclockwristwatch/